 - in any case, it was inappropriate for such a strong evaluation / interrogation of Ms Forstater’s beliefs to have taken place at this preliminary stage.

-What does this mean for future cases of gender critical beliefs?
+What does this mean for future cases?

 The EAT made it clear that it was not expressing a view on the transgender debate nor that existing protections for people with the protected characteristic of gender reassignment were in any way undermined (as employers will continue to be potentially liable for acts of harassment (e.g. misgendering individuals)).